Rachel McAdams’ Embarrassing Second-Fiddle History With Time Travel

 — Emily Wiggins (@ewigg) August 30, 2016

-Or if the whole acting thing falls through, Rachel McAdams could start her own food brand business.
-Just like, again, Johansson and her recently opened popcorn shop in Paris.
+Or if the whole acting thing falls through, Rachel McAdams could start her own food brand business; just like Johansson and her recently opened popcorn shop in Paris.
 The Canadian actress could even center her food business around poutine.

-As MTV said: “Rachel McAdams, blink twice if you need to be saved from your own career.”
+As MTV said, “Rachel McAdams, blink twice if you need to be saved from your own career.”

 [Featured Image by Alberto E. Rodriguez/Getty Images]